CDFI (Community Development Financial Institutions) Fund Qualified Opportunity Zones

 |---|---|

-| Topics | Qualified Opportunity Zone |
+| Detail | Qualified Opportunity Zone eligibility and designations |

 | Source | Community Development Financial Institutions Fund, US Department of the Treasury |

-| Years Available | 2018 |
+| Years Available | 2018, 2026 |

 Description:

 Once designated, Qualified Opportunity Zones (QOZ) can receive substantial tax breaks for long term investments to low-income neighborhoods.
-State governors can nominate up to twenty five percent or twenty five total, whichever is larger, low-income community (LIC) census tracts for QOZ designation.
+State executives can nominate up to 25% or twenty five total, whichever is larger, low-income community (LIC) census tracts for QOZ designation.
 The current QOZ designations in PolicyMap show those tracts nominated and designated as QOZs in June 2018.
 Additionally, the QOZ designations in PolicyMap reflect rural area status as defined in IRS Notice 2025-50, as of October 2025.
 In this notice, a “Rural Area” is defined as any area other than (i) a city or town that has a population of greater than 50,000 inhabitants, and (ii) any urbanized area contiguous and adjacent to a city or town with more than 50,000 inhabitants.